How to Dispose of Concrete

 How Much Does Concrete Disposal Cost?

-For example, junk removal services often have a pricing system based on how much you can fit in their trucks, especially for heavy construction debris like concrete.
-They usually allow you to stack your materials only around 1 - 1 ½ feet high in the truckbed, which is about 80 square feet in size.
+They usually allow you to stack your materials only around 1 - 1 ½ feet high in the truck bed, which is about 80 square feet in size.
 With this option, you can remove up to 2 tons of debris, and it will cost you around $600.

-DIsposal Option Cost
+Disposal Option Cost

 10 Yard Concrete Dumpster$400-500 on average, with prices ranging from $350-700